 - England and Wales

-- Noted as a Senior Statesman for non-contentious insurance work in Chambers UK (2019) where is is described as a seasoned practitioner who offers extensive experience across a broad spectrum of transactional and regulatory insurance matters.
+- Noted as a Senior Statesman for non-contentious insurance work in Chambers UK (2019) where he is described as a seasoned practitioner who offers extensive experience across a broad spectrum of transactional and regulatory insurance matters.
 Clients say: "He has great sector knowledge and wide-ranging experience - he has seen everything there is to see."

 - He has been recognised as a member of “The Hot 100” by The Lawyer magazine.